picario/xpoapi/doc/Projects/Full Project Info.md

 <br/><br/>

 ####Properties
-Depending on the properties that have been created you can add property information or assign properties to the project.
+You can add property information or assign properties to the project depending on the properties that have been created.
 <br/>

 ####Security
 The security tab lets you add an owner or a specific role (or roles) to the project.
 When a specific role has been added to the project, only the users which also<br/>
 have that/those role(s) assigned to their account can see and use project.

-<b>Important:</b> If a project doesn’t have any security roles everybody will be able to see them.
+<b>Important:</b> If a project doesn’t have any security roles everyone will be able to see them.
 <br/><br/>

 ####Attachments